top of page

 Camel trekking in Morocco with a baby

-How we brought our child on a camel trek in the Sahara
+How we brought our baby camel trekking in Morocco

 "Have you ever brought babies on a camel trek out to the desert?"
 We asked our guide to the desert camp and camel whisperer extraordinaire.